Artificial Intelligence 101

 - Clustering: automatically split the data set into groups according to similarity (not always easy)

-- Association mining: used to identify sets of items that frequently occur together in a data set, e.g. "people that buy X also tend to buy Y"
+- Association mining: used to identify sets of items that frequently occur together in a data set, e.g., "people who buy X also tend to buy Y"

 One main challenge in Reinforcement Learning is to create a suitable simulation environment.
-For example, the RL environment for training autonomous driving algorithms must realistically simulate situations like braking, collisions, etc. The benefit is that it is usually much cheaper to train the model in a simulated environment, rather than risking damages to real physical objects by using immature models.
+For example, the RL environment for training autonomous driving algorithms must realistically simulate situations such as braking and collisions.
+The benefit is that it is usually much cheaper to train the model in a simulated environment, rather than risking damage to real physical objects by using immature models.
 The challenge is then to transfer the model out of the training environment and into the real world.

 Deep Learning and Artificial Neural Networks

 The example shows a CNN and its multiple layers.
-It is used to classify areas of an input image into different categories like "traffic light" or "stop sign".
+It is used to classify areas of an input image into different categories such as "traffic light" or "stop sign".
 There are four main operations in this CNN:

 - Convolution: Extract features from the input image, preserving the spatial relationship between pixels by using small squares of input data.
-Convolution is a linear operation: it does element wise matrix multiplication and addition.
+Convolution is a linear operation: it performs elementwise matrix multiplication and addition.

 - Non Linearity: ReLU (Rectified Linear Unit) is an operation applied after the convolution operations.
-ReLU is introducing non-linearity in the CNN, which is important because most real-world data is non-linear.
+ReLU introduces non-linearity in the CNN, which is important because most real-world data is non-linear.

-- Spatial Pooling/down-sampling: This step is reducing the dimensionality of each feature map, while retaining the most important information.
+- Spatial Pooling/down-sampling: This step reduces the dimensionality of each feature map, while retaining the most important information.

 - Classification (Fully Connected Layer): The outputs from the first three layers are high-level features of the input image.
-The Fully Connected Layer is using these features for classifying the input image into various classes based on the training data set.
+The Fully Connected Layer uses these features to classify the input image into various classes based on the training dataset.